 4 min read

 Benefits of automation

 We can all relate to the modern struggle of striving to keep all the balls in the air.
-You’re putting in extra hours at work, taking care of your family and hopefully sqeezing in some fun.
+You’re putting in extra hours at work, taking care of your family and hopefully squeezing in some fun.
 Amid the hectic pace, sometimes accidents happen — including overdrafts on your checking account.
-Overdraft fees can add up quickly — in 2020, these charges cost consumers $12.4 billion dollars!
+Overdraft fees can add up quickly, costing American consumers upwards of $8 billion every year!

 At Ally, we want to help you take charge of your finances to ensure accidental overdrafts don’t become a recurring problem.

 One easy way to avoid overdrafts is to link your savings and checking accounts with our Overdraft Transfer Service, which moves money from your linked Ally Bank Online Savings Account in increments of $100 if you have an overdraft.
 This no-cost service is an easy way to eliminate the worry of accidental overspending.

 Keep in mind, if you link a savings account for Overdraft Transfer Service, those transfers may count toward transfer or withdrawal limits on your savings account.

 Overdraft fees vary from bank to bank.
 According to Bankrate.com, the average charge is $29.80 per occurrence.
 You can see how these fees can add up quickly, especially if you get hit with them for multiple transactions.
 Choosing a bank that doesn’t charge overdraft fees is one way to protect yourself from unnecessary cost and hassle.